d-e-v-s-k/cuttr-js/README.md

 [Checkout our demos & examples page](https://cuttr.kulahs.de/examples.html)

 ## Browser support
-The Cuttr javascript/jQuery plugin targets modern browsers that support ES5, meaning Internet Explorer 10 and earlier are not supported.
+The Cuttr javascript / jQuery string truncation plugin targets modern browsers that support ES5, meaning Internet Explorer 10 and earlier are not supported, but with IE11 and above you are fine.

 ---